 - No Registration Required.

-- Description: Preschoolers, toddlers, and their caregivers are invited for stories, fingerplays, crafts and activities.
-No registration is required.
+- Description: Preschoolers and their caregivers are invited for stories, fingerplays, crafts, and activities.

 - No Registration Required.